-Assuming no other changes, a sharply higher share price makes a stock less attractive to potential buyers.
+All else being equal, a sharp share price increase should make a stock less attractive to potential investors.
 In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
 So some would prefer to hold off buying when there is a lot of optimism towards a stock.
-Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
+One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.

-Its relatively high P/E ratio indicates that Beijing Chunlizhengda Medical Instruments shareholders think it will perform better than other companies in its industry classification.
-Clearly the market expects growth, but it isn't guaranteed.
+That means that the market expects Beijing Chunlizhengda Medical Instruments will outperform other companies in its industry.
+The market is optimistic about the future, but that doesn't guarantee future growth.
 So further research is always essential.
 I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios